 In The End

-PS…don’t forget to download the Advent Scriptures For Reflection guide by filling out the form below or accessing our community library.
+PS…Don’t forget you can download either of the Refection Guides for The Book of Luke, or The Advent Scriptures For Reflection by filling out the form below or accessing our community library.

 ~ Timberley Gray